f3peakcity/f3peakcity.github.io/content/leadership/index.md

   - These are the men to help you promote your next great plan.

-- Expansion Q: Rooney
+- Region Ambassador: Rooney

-  - This role focuses on strategic expansion both within our region and at the boundaries.
-The job is to make sure we are growing men in all phases of leadership so that when we get ready to launch the next Region…there are men already in place in each area which make the launch easy.
+  - This role ensures we maintain intentional connections with the greater Carpex region.